 Generally it is the case that when an employee resigns the employee will be paid his/her normal salary and contractual benefits up to the date of termination of employment.
 If the employee has accrued any untaken holiday leave at the date of termination he/she will be entitled to pay in lieu of this.

-Generally it is the case that that all contractual benefits cease at the date of termination on the basis the employment relationship has ended, however, depending on the wording in the contract, the employee may be entitled to
+Generally it is the case that that all contractual benefits cease at the date of termination on the basis the employment relationship has ended, however, depending on the wording in the contract, the employee may be entitled to some additional payments.

 Already a subscriber?